Scholar writing as his desk. From Avicenna’s Kitab Al-Shifa’.

 A Nietzschean critique: That brings me back to The Routledge Handbook of the Stoic Tradition, because Michael Ure’s “Stoicism in nineteenth-century German philosophy” offers a fascinating critique of contemporary Stoicism by way of Nietzsche.
 Since a flurry of recent self-help books have re-packaged Stoicism as Western mindfulness, Nietzsche’s commentary feels strangely relevant.

 In order to appreciate Nietzsche’s critique of Stoicism (and, by extension, a Nietzschean critique of Western mindfulness more generally), it should be noted that during his middle period he actually embraced Stoic elements.
-Ure points out that Nietzsche was especially drawn to the Stoic ethic of eudaimonism (living in such a way as to maximize personal fulfillment) as a counter-point to the “communitarian ethos” of modern political philosophy (582).
+Ure points out that Nietzsche was especially drawn to the Stoic ethic of eudaimonism (living in such a way as to maximize personal fulfillment) as a counterpoint to the “communitarian ethos” of modern political philosophy.
 A crude way to put this would be that Nietzsche saw Stoicism as offering a strong individualism in contrast to herd morality.

 In ancient Stoic philosophy Nietzsche believed he had found a salutary reminder of an ancient ethic based on pride in oneself and love of fate that stood in sharp opposition to the self-contempt and hatred of this world that he saw as the basis of Christian and secularized versions of Christian ethics.
 (583)

-This critique of Christianity is probably outdated.
+Nietzsche’s critique of Christianity is probably outdated.
 As Sloterdijk suggests in Rage and Time, 20th-century Christianity pivoted away from a life-denying “otherwordly” emphasis and more or less embraced a “thiswordly” ethic.
 But Nietzsche’s vision of Christianity is beside the point right now.
-What matters is the basic opposition he drew between Stoic eudaimonia and modernity’s collective ethic.
+What matters is the basic opposition he draws between Stoic eudaimonia and modernity’s collective ethic.
 The result is that Nietzsche “pinpoints and affirms the general Stoic ideal of rational self-sufficiency through independence of all externals” (583).
 Furthermore, for Nietzsche, this quasi-detached ethic of “going negative” is what aligns Western Stoic philosophy with Eastern Buddhist meditative techniques.